 In summer, pick up a Route of the Silver Kings brochure at the Visitor Center, 809 Harrison Avenue in Leadville, to learn more about the fascinating structures you’re passing and the area’s mining history.
 Or find the Route of the Silver Kings on page 30 of the Leadville and Twin Lakes History Guide.
 You can drive the route or explore on foot, by mountain bike, or by off-road vehicles.

-In the winter, an extensive network of East Side Mining District roads are groomed and open to fat bikes and snowmobiles and for hiking, Nordic skiing, and snowshoeing.
+An extensive network of East Side Mining District roads are groomed in the winter and open to fat bikes and snowmobiles and for hiking, Nordic skiing, and snowshoeing.

 Leave directly from Leadville’s east side on 5th Street or 7th Street or find parking areas as you work your way up the mountain.
 In winter, parking areas are available where plowing ends, a couple miles up both 5th and 7th streets.
 Take a short three-mile loop, or explore as long as you like.
 Multiple loops of varying lengths and difficulty are possible.
 Interactive map

 Care for Colorado!

 - Check for Fire Restrictions — and Follow Them!

 - Travel & Camp on Durable Surfaces